Michelle Nario-Redmond, Ph.D.

 Measuring Stereotype Consensus and Change in Student and Adult Populations.
 Disentangling the Roots of Disability Prejudice: Learned & Evolved Avoidance.
 Mechanisms Predicting College Student Academic Outcomes: Individual differences and Self-Regulation.
 Self Determination, Advocacy, and Mentorship in Higher Education Contexts.
 Minority Group Identity Development, Strategic Coping and Well-Being Disability/Diversity Awareness Interventions and Evaluation.

 - Assistant Professor, Department of Psychology, Hiram College.
-August 2009 - Present
+August 2009 - August 2011

 - Visiting Assistant Professor, Department of Psychology, Hiram College.
 August 2007 - August, 2009